-Today 50 Cent lives in this 50,000 square foot mansion in Connecticut:
+Up until very recently 50 Cent lived in this 50,000 square foot mansion in Connecticut:

 Celine Dion grew up in a poverty-stricken family in Charlemagne, Quebec, Canada.
 Her father was a butcher and the family lived above this shop which is a drugstore today:

 Today Celine calls this 6 acre, $72 million, Florida compound home:

 A Compton home that Dr. Dre once lived in with his mother and step-father:

 The $50 million Brentwood mansion Dr. Dre bought from Tom Brady and Gisele Bundchen earlier this year:

 Eminem famously used a photo of this childhood home on the cover of The Marshall Mathers LP.
 The house, where Em spent most of his teenage years, was located at 19946 Dresden in between 7 and 8 Mile road.
 Last November, the abandoned home was damaged by fire and subsequently torn down by the city of Detroit.

 In 2003, Eminem bought this 15,000 square foot house in Oakland County Michigan from the former CEO of Kmart for $4.8 million.
 It's located at 5760 Winkler Mill Rd Rochester Hills, Michigan 48306, but just be warned, Eminem has retrofitted the property into a virtual fortress complete with electric fences and guard booths that are manned 24 hours a day by armed security: